About ‘value’

 - Opt In for ongoing service.

-As a consequence of this change it will become important for us as advisers to be able to articulate value and justify its cost to our clients.
-We will need to demonstrate that we provide Advice of Value.
-To set some parameters as to what might be considered advice of value we thought the following criteria would be worth considering:
+As a consequence of this change it became important for advisers to articulate value and justify its cost to clients.
+We became obliged to demonstrate that we provide Advice of Value.
+We set some parameters to appraise the value of advice:

 Advice should R.A.T.E. according to –